SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 This example sets two constants called ``first`` and ``possibleSecond`` to equal the two output values stored in the ``splitOnFirst()`` function's return tuple value.
-These two constants can then be used independently of each other, as shown here to unwrap the value stored in the optional second tuple value via :ref:`BasicTypes_OptionalBinding`.
+These two constants can then be used independently of each other.
+Here, the value stored in the optional second tuple value is unwrapped and accessed with optional binding.

 .. _Functions_ParameterNames: